 - Full compatibility with Android devices.
 A native app can easily access device features (such as camera, storage, contacts, geolocation, etc.) that enrich the scope of application functionalities.
 For instance, with geolocation data, companies can set loyalty programs or promo offers for their customers.
 When customers pass by your offline store, for example, they will receive notifications about available discounts on the current location and may get interested in your services.

 - Convenient UI/UX.
 No matter how advanced hybrid or cross-platform solutions can be, none of them impart the native “feel” of the real Android apps.
 As soon as they are on a user’s device, they become an integral part of the operating system and follow the logic of this device.
-Thus, users people enjoy the Android native app design and get authentic user experience.
+Thus, people enjoy the Android native app design and get authentic user experience.

 - Increased security and reliability.
 Native Android applications rely on numerous layers of protection provided by the operating system instead of browser security as in hybrid apps.
-The official development kit is enough to build fully-functional and secured apps, so programmers don’t have to integrate any third-party tools that can damage the app architecture.
+The official development kit is enough to build fully-functional and secure apps, so programmers don’t have to integrate any third-party tools that can possibly damage the app architecture.

 - Exclusive built-in tools.
 The Android SDK has an enormous amount of features that make the development process go faster.
 It includes a set of tutorials for developers, detailed APIs documentation, a debugger, an emulator, sample source code, and resourceful libraries.
 The SDK updates with the release of every new version of the OS, so programmers get new tools timely to use them right away.